benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 with the hopes that by dividing the problem to match exactly the hardware it may improve the performance, but the opposite happened.
-It seems that dividing the problem in weird partitions (in this cases divided by 68 as the RTX 2080 ti has 68 SMs) is probably subutilizing the vector units.
+It seems that dividing the problem in weird partitions (in this cases divided by 68 as the RTX 2080 ti has 68 SMs) is probably sub utilizing the vector units.

 ### stepburst-roae